friendly-traceback/docs/docs/_sources/tracebacks_fr.rst.txt

     Exception levée à la ligne 9 du fichier TESTS:\runtime\test_arithmetic_error.py.

+        4: def test_Generic():
+        5:     try:
+        6:         # I am not aware of any way in which this error is raised directly
         7:         # Usually, a subclass such as ZeroDivisionError, etc., would
         8:         # likely be raised.
     --> 9:         raise ArithmeticError('error')